-All self help books and seminars teaches about becoming rich and famous.
+All self-help books and seminars teach about becoming rich and famous.
 But what bible tells us about becoming rich.

 1 Timothy 6:9 Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction.